drumee/.github/profile/README.md

 ## The Solution: Drumee OS – A Comprehensive Web Development Environment

-Drumee provides four integrated pillars that work like an OS:
+Drumee provides three integrated pillars that work like an OS:
 1. Identity & Access Control (Built-In)
     - Automatic user-ID tagging for all requests
     - Role-based permissions enforced at micro service level